Author – Advocate – Educator

-David Cariens is a retired CIA officer.
-He spent most of his thirty-one years at the Agency as a political analyst dealing with Eastern Europe.
-In this capacity he wrote for all levels of the U.S. government--from the President to the working level analysts and policymakers.
+David Cariens is a retired CIA officer–31-year career.
+Most of his time at the Agency was spent as a political analyst dealing with Eastern Europe.
+In this capacity, he wrote for all levels of the U.S. government–from the President to the working level analysts and policymakers.
 He headed the CIA University program to teach new analysts writing and briefing skills.
 He also served on the CIA’s Inspector General Staff.